Skip to main content

 What are the BENEFITS of the intervention?

-The routine use of spinal injections for low back pain is not recommended by the National Institute for Health and Care Excellence (NICE) which assesses the effectiveness of all tests, treatment and procedures.
+Any pain relief from spinal injections will be short term.
+The routine use of spinal injections for isolated lower back pain is not recommended by the National Institute for Health and Care Excellence (NICE) which assesses the effectiveness of all tests, treatment and procedures.

 What are the RISKS?

-The procedure itself can cause discomfort.
-Complications include bruising, infection of the spine and nerve damage.
+The procedure itself has risks including infection of the spine and nerve damage.

 What are the ALTERNATIVES?

-There are many alternatives and you should discuss what might be best for you with your doctor.
+There are many alternatives to spinal injections.
+You and your doctor can discuss what might be best for you.

-Options can include exercise and weight loss, physiotherapy, pain-relief medication, and psychological support such as cognitive behavioural therapy (CBT) which can help you live a better life with the pain.
-If the clinician treating you feels you need further assessment they should refer you to a specialist who will consider other treatments.
-This includes other forms of injections which can help some people.
+Options include exercise, weight loss, physiotherapy, pain relief medication and psychological support such as cognitive behavioural therapy (CBT).
+These can help you live a better life with the pain.
+If your clinician feels that you need further assessment they may refer you to a specialist who will consider other treatments, such as an MRI.

 What if you do NOTHING?

-Doing nothing is not likely to be harmful and back pain usually improves after a few weeks.
-If the problem persists and is difficult to cope with, you should talk to your doctor about which treatment is best for you.
+Doing nothing is not likely to be harmful and isolated back pain usually improves after a few weeks.
+If the problem persists and is difficult to cope with, you should talk to your doctor about pain management options.

 Coding